 Responsive alignment with anchor points

 The additional pinning options to the right of the Rotate field let you use anchor points to pin a layer or group to a specific area of the artboard, so you can resize the artboard without the need to realign the pinned layer or group.
-By clicking one horizontal and one vertical anchor point on the responsive alignment icons, you can pin elements to the top-left, top-right, bottom-left, bottom-right, or center (vertical and/or horizontal placement) of the artboard.
+To pin a layer or group for responsive alignment, click one horizontal and one vertical anchor point, or click either line of the + in the center of the horizontal and vertical anchor points.
+Alternatively, to the right of the anchor point icons, click the Vertical and Horizontal drop-down arrows and choose Top, Bottom, or Middle for your vertical alignment and Left, Right, or Center for your horizontal alignment.

 Layer properties become active when one or more layers are selected.
-Layer properties include position (on the X axis and Y axis), size (Width and Height), rotation (Rotate), anchor points (indicated graphically), Blending, Opacity, and (for some layer types) Radius.
+Layer properties include position (on the X axis and Y axis), size (Width and Height), rotation (Rotate), flipping (), responsive anchor points shown above), Blending, Opacity, and (for some layer types) Radius.

 To quickly adjust the value of a layer property, click and drag its label.
 You can also lock the aspect ratio of the Width and Height attributes by clicking the lock icon.